 The strengths of the department are the high quality teaching and learning, the culture of sharing ideas and resources amongst colleagues and knowledge of the way in which the pupils work will be assessed.
 This results in varied and innovative teaching across the department and a very high standard of examination results.

-The Geography department is comprised of 5 full-time members of staff and a Teaching Assistant.
-All full-time members of staff have their own teaching rooms with Smart Boards, projectors and atlases.
+The Geography department is comprised of 2 full-time members of staff, 3 part-time members of staff, and a Teaching Assistant.
+All teachers have their own teaching rooms with Smart Boards, projectors, text books and atlases.
 In addition there are 5 PCs in one of the teaching rooms for pupils to use.
 We have a range of text books available at both GCSE and A-level.

-We currently offer the following courses: GCSE Geography, AS Geography, A2 Geography, AS Leisure Studies and BTEC Travel and Tourism (Level 2 Extended Certificate).
+We currently offer the following courses: GCSE Geography, A Level Geography and BTEC Travel and Tourism (Level 2 + Level 3 Extended Certificate).